Tom Greenfield

-Thomas Guy Greenfield (November 10, 1917 – October 9, 2004) was a professional American football center/linebacker in the National Football League (NFL).
-He was drafted in the 15th round of the 1939 NFL Draft with the 139th overall pick.
+Thomas Guy Greenfield (November 10, 1917 – October 9, 2004) was an American professional football center/linebacker in the National Football League (NFL).
+He was selected in the 15th round of the 1939 NFL draft with the 139th overall pick.
 Greenfield, who was born in Glendale, Arizona, played for the Green Bay Packers from 1939 to 1941.
 A member of the 1939 NFL Champion Packers, he played in the annual All-Star Game that year.
 He played college football at the University of Arizona, where he was a member of the Sigma Alpha Epsilon fraternity.